Access Activator

 Whaikaha, in collaboration with Creative HQ, is piloting Access Activator to find, fund and grow accessibility solutions from across New Zealand.

-We are seeking ideas that improve access for Deaf and disabled people, Turi Māori, tāngata whaikaha Māori and their whānau.
+Our Access Activator programme is about facilitating ideas that improve access for Deaf and disabled people, Turi Māori, tāngata whaikaha Māori and their whānau.

-Types of funding and support available
+Types of funding and support

 Idea stage – up to $25,000